May 14, 2020

 Reduced to rented office suites whose clerks

-Sit sighing as their fingers bend on keys.
+Sit sighing with their fingers bent on keys.

 We know just what he meant.
 As Percy said,